ybyzek/theniledev-examples/README.md

 Here are additional examples that you can refer to.

 - [Python + Flask Todo List Webapp](python-flask-todo-list/) | Python REST | Take a basic Todo List webapp written in Python and Flask and turn it to a PLG SaaS product with Nile APIs

+## Examples by Language

+> Note: the languages presented below are an indication just of which examples have been developed, not of what's available.
+> Please see the Nile API and SDK documentation for details.

+### Javascript

+- [Quickstart with JS](quickstart) | JS SDK | Setup a minimal Nile control plane with a single tenant
+- [Multi-tenancy](multi-tenancy/) | JS SDK | Setup the Nile control plane with multiple tenants and users
+- [Data Plane with Pulumi via JS](data-plane/pulumi/) | JS SDK | Synchronize your data plane and control plane
+- [Data Plane with Apache Flink and Kubernetes via JS](data-plane/k8s/) | JS SDK | Synchronize a control plane built with Nile with data plane that uses Apache Flink and Kubernetes
+- [Authorization with JS](authz/) | JS SDK | Use ABAC to grant and revoke permissions to resources
+- [Authorization App Backend with JS](authz-be/) | JS SDK | Authorize users against Nile control plane for your backend applications
+- [Webapp](webapp/) | JS SDK | Builds a self-service frontend that integrates with Nile on the backend

+### Python

+- [Quickstart with Python](quickstart-python) | Python SDK | Setup a minimal Nile control plane with a single tenant
+- [Data Plane with Apache Flink and Kubernetes via Python](data-plane-python/k8s/) | Python SDK | Synchronize a control plane built with Nile with data plane that uses Apache Flink and Kubernetes
+- [Authorization with Python](authz-python/) | Python SDK | Use ABAC to grant and revoke permissions to resources
+- [Python + Flask Todo List Webapp](python-flask-todo-list/) | Python REST | Take a basic Todo List webapp written in Python and Flask and turn it to a PLG SaaS product with Nile APIs

 ## Advanced Configuration